rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Implementing Automated Deployment Pipelines

+### Connecting Code to the Cluster

+The core of a GitOps pipeline is the seamless integration between your application's code repository and the deployment environment.
+This section shows you how to connect your **GitHub Actions** workflow to your new ArgoCD setup.
+The process you'll build ensures that every approved code change automatically triggers a new container build, updates your Kubernetes manifests in Git, and then lets ArgoCD take over to manage the deployment to your cluster.

 ### Step 4: Enhance GitHub Actions for GitOps

 Update your GitHub Actions workflow to work with GitOps principles: